ITU-BDSA23-GROUP17/Chirp/docs/report.md

 <!-- Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete. -->

 Overall, we managed to complete all the features we wanted for the application.
-These include all the features specified by the requirements of the project and some extra features, such as some UI changes and hashtags.
+These include all the features specified by the requirements of the project and some extra features, such as some UI changes, user status, hashtags etc.

-We have one unresolved task in our project board: To make the email unique in the the Authors table, since there was a possibility that an Author could appear twice or more in the table with same name and email but with different id.
+We have one unresolved task in our project board: To make the email unique in the the Authors table, since there was a possibility that an Author could appear twice or more in the table with same name and email but with a different id.
 The reason we did not resolve it, is because of the low priority.

 The image below shows the project board just before hand-in, with the remaining unresolved issue.